Robert J. Sinclair

-Robert J. Sinclair, (March 17, 1932 - May 10, 2009) was an American automotive industry executive who served as Chief executive officer of Saab-Scania of America from May 1979 until September 1991, where he helped improve the popularity of Saab's cars by convincing the parent company to manufacture cars with high-end options such as turbochargers and a convertible version of its Saab 900 that was designed to appeal to American consumers.
+Robert J. Sinclair, (March 17, 1932 - May 10, 2009) was an American automotive industry executive who was chief executive officer (CEO) of Saab-Scania of America from May 1979 until September 1991, where he helped improve the popularity of Saab's cars by convincing the parent company to manufacture cars with high-end options such as turbochargers and a convertible version of its Saab 900 designed to appeal to American consumers.

 Biography

 Sinclair was born on March 17, 1932, in Philadelphia.
 As a child he helped in his father's grocery shop and attended Haverford High School in Upper Darby Township, Pennsylvania.
 He met the woman who was his wife-to-be while performing in an operetta there, and his plans to pursue a career as a concert pianist were cut short after his hand was injured by a meat slicer in his father's grocery store.
 He attended Lafayette College in Easton, Pennsylvania and later took a job selling medical equipment.